SVBRD-LLM: Self-Verifying Behavioral Rule Discovery for Autonomous Vehicle Identification: Conclusion

 \section{Conclusion}

-This paper proposes the SVBRD-LLM framework, which automatically discovers, verifies, and applies interpretable behavioral rules from real traffic videos for AV identification through zero-shot prompt engineering.
-The framework achieves 90.0 \% accuracy and 93.3 \% F1-score on a dataset of 15 hours of real-world traffic videos containing 500 AVs and 2,000 HDVs, with recall reaching 98.0 \%, significantly outperforming the LSTM baseline model.
-The discovered 28 high-confidence rules clearly reveal distinctive characteristics of AVs in speed control smoothness, lane change conservativeness, and acceleration stability, with each rule accompanied by semantic descriptions, applicable contexts, and validation confidence, effectively balancing performance and interpretability.
+This paper proposes the \textbf{SVBRD-LLM} framework, which automatically discovers, verifies, and applies interpretable behavioral rules from real traffic videos for AV identification through zero-shot prompt engineering.
+Experiments on over 1,500 hours of real-world traffic videos from Waymo's commercial operating area demonstrate that the framework achieves 90.0\% accuracy and 93.3\% F1-score in AV identification, with 98.0\% recall ensuring comprehensive monitoring.
+The discovered 20 high-confidence rules, comprising 13 numerical rules and 7 behavioral statistical rules, reveal distinctive characteristics of AVs in motion smoothness, conservative behavior, and lane discipline.
+Each rule is accompanied by semantic descriptions, quantitative thresholds or behavioral patterns, applicable contexts, and validation confidence, effectively balancing performance and interpretability.
+The framework validates rule effectiveness through the AV identification downstream task---demonstrating strong generalization capability.

+Despite these achievements, the current framework has certain limitations.
+The primary limitation concerns velocity computation accuracy.
+Since trajectories are extracted from roadside cameras with oblique viewing angles rather than overhead perspectives, the calculated velocities represent projections onto the image plane rather than true ground speeds.
+This introduces systematic measurement bias, particularly for vehicles moving at angles relative to the camera view.
+While homography transformation partially addresses this issue through spatial calibration, residual errors remain due to imperfect camera positioning and scene geometry assumptions.
+These velocity measurement limitations may affect the precision of speed-related rules, though our validation process helps mitigate their impact on final rule reliability.

-Future work can be pursued in the following directions.
-First, the performance of the framework can be further enhanced by increasing data diversity.
-Collecting data from different regions and/or AV manufacturers can further improve rule generalization.
-Second, the computational cost of LLM-based reasoning is still relatively high.
-It is valuable to introduce lightweight models and rule caching mechanisms to reduce computational costs and enable deployment on edge devices for real-time analysis.
-Third, the framework currently focuses primarily on longitudinal and lateral motion features.
-Future research can extend the framework to behavior understanding in complex interaction scenarios by incorporating game theory and causal reasoning methods.
+Future work can be pursued in several directions.
+First, data diversity can be enhanced by collecting videos from different roadside camera configurations, geographic regions, and AV manufacturers to improve rule generalization across varied traffic conditions and vehicle types.
+Second, more accurate velocity estimation methods can be explored, such as multi-view fusion from multiple synchronized cameras, GPS-based ground truth validation for calibration refinement, or integration of vehicle-to-infrastructure communication data where available.
+Third, computational efficiency can be improved through lightweight model architectures, rule caching mechanisms, and hierarchical reasoning strategies to enable real-time deployment on edge devices.
+Finally, the framework can be extended to complex interaction scenarios by incorporating game-theoretic models and causal reasoning methods to capture multi-agent decision-making dynamics in mixed traffic environments.